-- 1. General.
-Summer Season in Pakistan is experienced from March to May annually, which is categorized by higher temperatures and comparatively less rainfall.
-Likely hazards associated with summers include heatwaves; which can induce forest fires, urban fires and health conditions such as heatstroke; high temperatures resulting in glacial melt may result in glacial lake outburst flooding (GLOF) and flash flooding; as well as drought caused by little to no precipitation.
-In addition to common summer hazards, extreme hydro-meteorological events, partly driven by adverse effects of climate change such as hailstorms, thunderstorms, cloudbursts and tropical cyclones, can also be experienced in the country.
-Climate change has also led to erratic weather patterns, increased frequency and intensity of hazards and compounded impacts of regularly experienced hazards. - 2.
-National Disaster Management Authority (NDMA) under clause 9(a) and 9(b) of National Disaster Management Act 2010 (Annex-A) deals with complete spectrum of disaster management (DM) activities in the paradigm of PR3 (Preparedness, Response, Recovery & Rehabilitation).
-NDM Act 2010 is so structured that DM is a subject devolved to the provinces and federating units.
-Nonetheless, NDMA coordinates and generates national response in face of large-scale calamity, renders guidance, early warnings, advisories and alerts to all concerned federal and provincial departments and stakeholders to initiate mitigation and preparedness measures for potential disaster risks and contingency plans for likely disaster situations arising out of contemplated hazards.
-Recognizing the threat posed by the recurrent disasters vis-à-vis vulnerabilities, NDMA developed a comprehensive National Disaster Management Plan (NDMP) 2024, encompassing disaster interventions.
+2. Beyond these common summer-related risks, the country is also susceptible to extreme hydro-meteorological events, which are exacerbated by climate change.
+These may include hailstorms, thunderstorms, cloudbursts, and tropical cyclones.
+Moreover, climate change has resulted in erratic weather patterns, a rise in hazard frequency and intensity, and compounded impacts of recurrent natural disasters.

+3. National Disaster Management Authority (NDMA) under clause 9(a) and 9(b) of National Disaster Management Act 2010 (Annex-A) deals with complete spectrum of disaster management (DM) activities in the paradigm of PR3 (Preparedness, Response, Recovery & Rehabilitation).
+NDM Act 2010 is so structured that disaster management is a subject devolved to the provinces and federating units.
+Nonetheless, NDMA coordinates and generates national response in face of large-scale calamity, renders guidance, early warnings, advisories and alerts to all concerned federal and provincial departments and stakeholders to initiate mitigation and preparedness measures for potential disaster risks and contingency plans for likely disaster situations arising out of anticipated hazards.
+Recognizing the threat posed by the recurrent disasters vis-à-vis vulnerabilities, NDMA has developed a comprehensive National Disaster Management Plan (NDMP) 2025, encompassing disaster interventions.
 NDMP is further augmented by National Disaster Response Plan (NDRP) 2024/25, which gives broad guidelines for response related activities.
-In the same context, issuance of "NDMA Summer Hazards Contingency Plan" is a yearly practice, undertaken before the start of every summer season. - 3.
-Accordingly, "NDMA Summer Hazards Contingency Plan 2024" has been prepared in coordination with all disaster management stakeholders, both at federal and provincial levels based on analysis of seasonal outlook by the Pakistan Meteorological Department (PMD) and relevant technical input from NDMA Tech Team.
-In this Plan, guidelines have been outlined for all disaster management tiers and relevant stakeholders for adopting approach towards all aspects of mitigation, preparations against the most probable and against possible worst-case scenarios to coordinate a timely response.
-This Contingency Plan is meant to be read in conjunction with NDRP-2024/25 and other relevant documents & plans. - 4.
-Aim.
-To formulate "NDMA Summer Hazards Contingency Plan 2024" for proactive preparations and an effective response against likely hazards associated with summers.
+In the same context, issuance of "NDMA Summer Hazards Contingency Plan" is a yearly practice, undertaken before the start of every summer season.

+4. Accordingly, "NDMA Summer Hazards Contingency Plan 2025" has been prepared in coordination with all disaster management stakeholders, both at federal and provincial levels based on analysis of seasonal outlook by the Pakistan Meteorological Department (PMD) and relevant technical input from NDMA Tech Team.
+In this Plan, guidelines have been outlined for all disaster management tiers and relevant stakeholders for adopting a proactive approach towards all aspects of mitigation, preparations against the most probable and against possible worst-case scenarios to coordinate a timely response.
+This Contingency Plan is meant to be read in conjunction with NDRP-2024/25 and other relevant documents & plans.

+5. Aim.
+To formulate "NDMA Summer Hazards Contingency Plan 2025" for proactive preparations and an effective response against likely hazards associated with summers.

-5. Scope.
+6. Scope.
 The Plan shall encompass following: -